sregi-beep/chess-project/README.md

 # Chess Project

-Phase 1: Core chess engine in Python using `python-chess` with a simple alpha-beta search and command-line interface.
+1. Core chess engine in Python using `python-chess` with a simple alpha-beta search and command-line interface.
 Later phases will add a web UI and neural network evaluation.

 ## Structure